Channel Simulation: Finite Blocklengths and Broadcast Channels: One-Shot Bounds for Randomness-Assisted Channel Simulation

-\end{lemma} This lemma can be derived as a special case of \cite[Cor.~A.14]{berta2013quantum}.
-Here, we provide a direct and simpler proof. \begin{proof} Let $q_\rv{Y}^\star$ denotes the optimal distribution on $\set{Y}$ achieving the infimum in the definition of $I_{\max}(\rv{X}:\rv{Y})$.
-Then,
+\end{lemma} This lemma is a special case of \cite[Cor.~A.14]{berta2013quantum}.
+In the original lemma, the first two random variables $\rv{X}$ and $\rv{Y}$ are instead some quantum systems.
+Due to the classical nature of the statement we need, we are able to provide an alternative proof which is significantly simpler. \begin{proof} Let $q_\rv{Y}^\star$ denote the optimal distribution on $\set{Y}$ achieving the infimum in the definition of $I_{\max}(\rv{X};\rv{Y})$.
+Then